flipperdevices/flipper-questions-and-answers/README.md

 # About

-This repository contains archive of flipper Question and Answer sessions.
+This repository contains archive of most Flipper Zero Question and Answer sessions.
+*Note that archival is a community effort.*

 # When